shihabyaqob/Loan-Calculator/README.md

 # loan Calculator

-A loan and interest calculation APP for based on JS.
+A loan and interest calculation based on JS.
 Create calculators that allow you to calculate interest on loans.